xjunko/osr2png/README.md

 Import osr2png.ReplayThumbnail class then give it
 * Replay File (.osr)
 * osu! api key
-* Force Download (Optional, only use it when the downloaded image change such as profile picture)
+* Force Download (Optional, only use it when the downloaded image changed such as profile picture)

 ## Faq
 > What the fuck is that pp api in the osr2png.py?